bradywebb8/DigitalConceptTutorial/README.md

 This will have you create a key.
 Make sure you save the key to a folder in your desktop.

 ## Contecting to your EC2 Instance
-After creating your instance click the connect button and page should pop up.
+After creating your instance click the connect button and a page should pop up.
+At the top we see a button is selected that will have SSH selected.
+We need to make sure this button is selected because at the bottom there is clip of text to select that will allow us to connect via ssh.

-There will be an example section with text on what to connect and we need to copy this test to our clipboard.
+There will be an example section with text on what to connect and we need to copy this text to our clipboard.

 ![example](https://howtodoinjava.com/wp-content/uploads/2017/07/EC2_15.jpg)